Shields

 “My attention wanders, and the shield drops.”

-“The shield must be a habit, that stays with you at all times.”
+“The shield must be a habit, that stays with you, and protects you at all times.”

 I rise and hover in the air, and show him a cloud of hard crystal fragments.

-“You’ll be flying through this for the rest of our practice, faster than before, and I still expect you to keep up with me.”
+“I’ll fly faster than before, and I expect you to keep up with me.”

-“At your new speed, the fragments won’t penetrate your clothing and cut you, but you’ll feel like someone struck you hard.
+“The fragments won’t penetrate your clothing and cut you, but you’ll be struck hard, again and again, leaving you with large bruises.”

 “Why do I have to suffer to learn how to fly?”